napatech/dpdk/ntacc_readme.md

 `CONFIG_RTE_LIBRTE_PMD_NTACC=y`

-Three other configurations settings can be used to change the behaviour of the NTACC PMD:
+Three other configuration settings can be used to change the behaviour of the NTACC PMD:

-- Hardware based or software based statistic:
+- Hardware-based or software-based statistic:
-This setting is used to select between software based and hardware based statistics.
+This setting is used to select between software-based and hardware-based statistics.
 <br>`CONFIG_RTE_LIBRTE_PMD_NTACC_USE_SW_STAT=n`

 - Disable default filter: